massnumbers/blog/README.md

 contains all of the data and code used to make the maps, visualizations, and models.

-The Rmarkdown source files are in the `_posts` directory and get compiled through a process called *knitting* into the `docs/posts` directory.
+The Rmarkdown source files are in post-specific subdirectories of the `_posts` directory in files with the `.Rmd` extension.
+These file contain Markdown interspersed with R code and get compiled through a process called *knitting* into the `docs/posts` directory.
 The supporting data files are in the `_data` directory.

 In addition to the Distill and Rmarkdown frameworks, the other essential tool that makes the interactive maps on this site is the